TMJ Treatment in Germantown, MD

 TMJ is an extremely personalized condition, and no two patients have exactly the same experience.
 In general, though, most people with TMJ notice at least a few of these common symptoms:

-• Jaw locking when trying to open the mouth
+• Jaw clenching or locking when trying to open the mouth

-• Popping, clicking, or grinding sounds when opening or closing the mouth
+• Popping, clicking, or grinding sounds and muscle tension when opening or closing the mouth

 • Stiff or sore jaw muscles, especially first thing in the morning

-• Headaches, ear pain, facial pain, or neck pain
+• Chronic headaches, ear pain, facial pain, or neck pain

-• Jaw deviation to one side, especially when the mouth is opened wide
+• Jaw joint deviation to one side, especially when the mouth is opened wide

 Because every case is unique, TMJ treatment must be tailored to each patient’s needs.
 Some cases can be treated at home with a soft diet and jaw exercises, while others require professional intervention.
-Treatment options include:
+Temporomandibular joint treatment options include:

 Supplementary Pharmaceutical Treatments: Although long-term reliance on medications is not recommended, we may supplement appliance therapy and muscle retraining with short-term pharmaceutical use.
-Options include muscle relaxers, mild sedatives, prescription pain relievers, and even tri-cyclic antidepressants.
+Options for chronic pain include muscle relaxers, mild sedatives, prescription pain relievers, and even tri-cyclic antidepressants.

 Surgical Options: If non-surgical solutions do not relieve your TMJ, or if you have significant joint damage, we may refer you to an oral surgeon.
 Most patients do not need surgery, but surgical relief is available if required.